 B) no (0 points).

-7. Would you sacrifice everything to achieve the best result in your business?
+7. Could you sacrifice everything to achieve the best results in your business?

 A) yes (5 points);